William Stukeley: Medical career: 1709–1716

 In August 1709, Stukeley moved to London to further pursue medicine under doctor Richard Mead at St Thomas' Hospital.
-In March 1710, he left the city to practise medicine in the countryside, establishing a practice in Boston, Lincolnshire.
+In March 1710, he left the city to practice medicine in the countryside, establishing a practice in Boston, Lincolnshire.
 He took with him a black servant, which would have been a status symbol at the time.
-Little is known of the time that he spent in the town, although, in 1713, he was accorded the Freedom of the Town.

-His brother, Adlard, moved in with him, and, in Boston, was apprenticed to a local apothecary.
+Little is known of the time that he spent in the town, although in 1713 he was accorded Freedom of the Town.
+His brother, Adlard, moved in with him and in Boston was apprenticed to a local apothecary.
 Stukeley also formed a local botanic society that went on weekly plant-collecting trips in the local area.
-In 1715, he produced a print of St Botolph's Church, Boston, which he dedicated to the Marquis of Lindsey.
+In 1715 he produced a print of Boston's St Botolph's Church, which he dedicated to the Marquis of Lindsey.
 Many of his travels around Lincolnshire were written up in what appears to be his first book, Iter Domesticum, although the year of its publication is not known.

 From 1710 until 1725, Stukeley embarked on a horseback expedition through the countryside at least once a year, taking notes on the things that he observed.
 In 1710, for example, he first visited the prehistoric ceremonial complex, the Rollright Stones.
 At the time, his interests were not purely antiquarian, for he also took notes on landscape gardens and other more recent constructions that he encountered.

-In 1712, Stukeley embarked on an extensive tour of western Britain, taking in Wales before returning to England to visit Grantham, Derby, Buxton, Chatsworth and Manchester.
+In 1712, Stukeley embarked on an extensive tour of western Britain, taking in Wales before returning to England to visit Grantham, Derby, Buxton, Chatsworth, and Manchester.
 He later published an account of these travels in Western Britain as Iter Cimbricum.
 Stukeley's later biographer Stuart Piggott related that this book was "not yet the characteristic product of a field archaeologist" but rather "differs little from that which could be written by any intelligent gentleman of the period".

-Stukeley befriended the antiquary Maurice Johnson and joined Johnson's learned society, the Spalding Gentlemen's Society, which is still based in Spalding, Lincolnshire.
+Stukeley befriended the antiquary Maurice Johnson and joined Johnson's learned society, the Spalding Gentlemen's Society, which was based in Spalding, Lincolnshire.
 A 1714 letter indicates that Johnson recommended several books on British history to Stukeley, apparently at the latter's request; the suggested titles included Julius Caesar's De Bello Gallico, John Milton's The History of Britain, Robert Brady's An Introduction to the Old English History, Peter Heylin's Help to English History, and Richard Rowlands' A Restitution of Decayed Intelligence in Antiquities concerning the most noble and renowned English Nation.
 Another letter to Johnson, this time from May 1714, reveals that Stukeley was assembling a series of chronological tables of all British kings since Brutus of Troy; following the medieval historian Geoffrey of Monmouth, Stukeley believed that the legendary Brutus was a real historical figure.

-In September 1716, he wrote an account of Richborough Castle, a Roman Saxon Shore fort in Kent.
+In September 1716, he wrote an account of Richborough Castle, a Roman military fort in Kent.
 That same year, he described having made a model of the Neolithic/Bronze Age stone circle of Stonehenge.